srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### A Network Layer

-The *layer* structure contains all the information related to a specific layer in the network, including a pointer to its weights and a variable-sized array of all the columns inside this layer.
+The `Layer` structure contains all the information related to a specific layer in the network, including a pointer to its weights and a variable-sized array of all the columns inside this layer.

 It's worth mentioning here that in my design, the input layer is counted as one of the layers.
 Other definitions may vary.
 [Yann LeCun's collection of MNIST results](http://yann.lecun.com/exdb/mnist/), for example, defines a liner classifier as a 1-layer-NN, and networks with exactly 1 hidden layer as 2-layer-NNs.
 In my design these count as 2-layer-NN and 3-layer-NN respectively.